WuhDaFak/Internet-Speed-Tweak/README.md

 # Internet Speed Tweak script by: thepcwiz101

-A batch script on windows that improves internet connection speed.
+A batch script on windows that Attempts to improve internet connection speed.
+Notice: This may not work or it may actually slow your connection speed depending on your configuration and internet speed.
+If you have very high internet speed this script is not for you as it is not beneficial.

 This is a long time project that i have worked on over the years.
 Now that i am out of school i have way more time to continue with my projects.

+Current stable version for windows 10: V0.3
-Current stable version: V0.2
+Current stable version for windows 8.1 and under: V0.2

-Current beta Version: No beta released yet
+Current beta version for windows 10: No beta released Current beta version for windows 8.1 and below: No beta released

 # Downloads